Dan Cloutier: Personal life

-Cloutier was born to Ivan and Susan Cloutier in Mont-Laurier, Quebec.
+Cloutier was born to Ivan and Susan Cloutier in Mont-Laurier, Quebec, on April 22, 1976.
 He moved with his family at a young age to Sault Ste.
 Marie, Ontario, as a result of his father's work as a logger.
 Having grown up in both French and English communities, Cloutier is bilingual.
 Cloutier's older brother, Sylvain is also a hockey player who once captained the OHL's Guelph Storm.
 After a professional career with the Coventry Blaze in England, Sylvain became a head coach for the minor professional Corpus Christi IceRays of the CHL in 2008, and recently resigned from the successor IceRays.
 He later served as a player-coach of the Hull Stingrays of the Elite Ice Hockey League.

 As a youth, Cloutier played in the 1990 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Sault Ste.
 Marie.
 He was at one time on the same bantam team as another future NHL goaltender, Marty Turco.
 Like many Quebec-born goaltenders of his time, Cloutier patterned the butterfly elements of his playing style after Hall of Fame goaltender Patrick Roy.

 Cloutier and his wife Nikki, have a daughter and a son together.
 Following his playing career, his family moved to Barrie, Ontario.

 In November 2005, following Cloutier's season-ending ACL injury, a rumour began circling in the media that he was being investigated for a hit-and-run accident that killed two people outside a Gastown nightclub.
 Cloutier never commented on the record, while his agent later refuted the rumour, saying it was "absolutely untrue" and that Cloutier "was livid with that story."